If the file path of your keystore file is defined in your

 BITRISEIO_ANDROID_KEYSTORE_URL) to the download URL (which is a time-limited, read-only download URL) of the file as the value.

 $GENERIC_FILE_STORAGE) to the download URL (which is a time-limited, read-only download URL) of the file as the value.
-If you use an env var in your
+If you use an Environment Variable in your

-Download source url: Set the generated keystore URL you get when you upload your file to the ANDROID KEYSTORE FILE section of the Code Signing tab).
+- Download source url: Set the generated keystore URL you get when you upload your file to the ANDROID KEYSTORE FILE section of the Code Signing tab).

 build.gradlefile (for example,